ImperialCollegeLondon/rcds_further_hypothesis_testing/Chapter1/README.md

 - Introduction.
 Load a dataset and compute momenta of distribution.
 - Comparing means of two groups.
 The t-test
 - Comparing variances of two groups.
-Quantile-quantile (QQ) plots and the F-test.
+Quantile-quantile (QQ) plots and the F-test (...).